-By detailing the contribution requirement in the Sydney LEP 2012, the need for a planning agreement at the planning proposal stage is removed and instead those requirements for affordable housing outcomes are detailed in the Program.
+By detailing the contribution requirement in the Town Centre LEPs, the need for a planning agreement at the planning proposal stage is removed and instead those requirements for affordable housing outcomes are detailed in the Program.

-2.1.4 Minimum size of dedicated affordable housing dwellings
+2.1.2 Minimum size of dedicated affordable housing dwellings

 It is proposed the minimum size of any affordable housing dwelling to be dedicated to Council be reduced to 35 square metres and a maximum dwelling size of 90 square metres be introduced.
-Currently Clause 7.13 requires any dedicated dwelling be no less than 50 square metres but does not specify a maximum.
+Currently the Town Centre LEPs require any dedicated dwelling be no less than 50 square metres but does not specify a maximum.

 The intent of the amendment is to reflect minimum studio dwelling size under the Apartment Design Guideline.
-The maximum is proposed to ensure the affordable housing floor area resulting from the contribution scheme can accommodate families, but is also used efficiently and to the benefit of as many people as possible.
+The maximum is proposed to ensure the affordable housing floor area resulting from the contribution scheme can accommodate families with children, but is also used efficiently and to the benefit of as many people as possible.

-2.1.5 Improving the interpretation and application of Clause 7.13
+2.1.3 Improving the interpretation and application of current Clauses

-It is proposed to amend the Sydney LEP 2012 to clarify what development is excluded from a requirement to make an affordable housing contribution.
+It is proposed to amend the Town Centre LEPs to clarify what development is excluded from a requirement to make an affordable housing contribution.

-Clause 7.13 currently excludes development where it will result in the creation of less than 200 square metres and 60 square metres of residential and commercial floor area respectively.
+Currently the Town Centre LEPs excludes development where it will result in the creation of less than 200 square metres and 60 square metres of residential and commercial floor area respectively.
 The intent of this exclusion is to enable minor additions to a development without attracting an affordable housing contribution.

-However, as currently worded, the interpretation of Clause 7.13 is that it also excludes development where a substantial change of use is being achieved, for example where a warehouse building is being refurbished for residential development, but no new floor area is being created.
+However, as currently worded, the interpretation is that it also excludes development where a substantial change of use is being achieved, for example where a warehouse building is being refurbished for residential development, but no new floor area is being created.
+It also excludes substantial refurbishment.

-This is unintentionally contrary to the rationale for applying an affordable housing contribution in areas that have benefited from an earlier rezoning, being Green Square, Ultimo/Pyrmont and the Southern Employment Lands.
-In these areas all development, including development to change the use of the current floor area, has benefited from the rezoning and should be required to make a contribution.
+This is unintentionally contrary to the rationale for applying an affordable housing contribution in areas that have benefited from an earlier rezoning, including Green Square.

-Amending Clause 7.13 clarifies when an affordable housing contribution is required.
+Amending the current clauses clarifies when an affordable housing contribution is required.
 An affordable housing contribution will have to be made depending on location, cost of works and if development involves a change of use, alterations and additions or a new build.